 It's always a story about delaying your Social Security benefits or why it'll go away all together when you're old and grey.

-The media also harps on the fact that by 2035, the program will only be able to pay 75 percent of
+The media also harps on the fact that by 2035, the program will only be able to pay 75 percent of schedule benefits to retirees.

 However, let's say Social Security does "run out of cash" by that projected date, it's still anticipated that they will be able cover 75 to 79 percent of promised benefits after 2034.
 So, covering less benefits?
 Yes.
 But, disappearing altogether?
 Nope.